I-3-1-21.Requests for Copies of Exhibits and Other Claim(s) File Material

 Scan the request into the private section if the claim(s) file is electronic;

-Forward the original wet-signature document to the Freedom of Information/Privacy Act (FOIA/PA) staff in the Office of Disability Adjudication and Review headquarters;
+Forward the original wet-signature document to the Freedom of Information/Privacy Act (FOIA/PA) staff in OAO's Executive Director's Office;

 Send the claim(s) file to the FOIA/PA staff if the claim(s) file is paper; and